BOATING WASTED IS WASTED BOATING

 - Visit spread the word for easy outreach through personal social media outlets and boating forums.

 - Provide year-round education on all boating safety topics – download pamphlets, flyers, banners, and posters.
 Great event materials.
 Search by topic in the resource section.

 - Download our marketing playbook, an advocates dream resource for creating change.
 Find it under the Boat Live 365 topic in our resource section.

 - Don’t know where to start?
 Contact us.
 We’re happy to help.

-If you missed Operation Dry Water this July, have no fear.
-You can still access materials to help raise awareness about the dangers of boating under the influence.
-Most people largely underestimate the consequences of safe-boating rule.
+Don’t forget Operation Dry Water is coming up in July.
+Access materials to help raise awareness about the dangers of boating under the influence and the make sure you know the laws.
+Most people largely underestimate the consequences of the safe-boating rule.
 Please educate yourself and stay safe all year long!

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.